-Some writers are never at a loss over what to write about, and some find themselves frequently stuck in the unpleasantness that comes from a blank page and no writing ideas.
+Some writers are never at a loss over coming up with writing ideas, and some find themselves frequently stuck in the unpleasantness that comes from a blank page and no idea what to write about.
 This is why so many of my students ask me for writing prompts.

 If you find yourself stuck, with no writing prompt in sight, I suggest you lower the bar and look at what’s around you.
 Examine the five-foot radius around the chair you’re sitting in and list some of the objects you see.